Factbox: Gaddafi's children

 SAIF AL-ISLAM

-Saif al-Islam is fleeing south from Sirte toward Libya's border with Niger, a senior military commander of the interim National Transitional Council (NTC) said on Friday.

-Once seen as the acceptable face of the Libyan regime, Saif al-Islam, like his father, was wanted by the ICC for crimes against humanity.
+Once seen as the acceptable face of the Libyan regime, Saif al-Islam, like his father, was wanted by the International Criminal Court at The Hague for crimes against humanity.

 English-speaking Saif al-Islam, who studied at the London School of Economics, had been considered a possible heir-apparent.
 His bellicose rhetoric during the rebellion forced Libyan analysts to rethink views that he was a reformer.